root-project/web/manual/graphs/index.md

 ## TMultiGraph ##

-A {% include ref class="TMultiGraph" %} is a collection of TGraph (or derived) objects.
+A {% include ref class="TMultiGraph" %} is a collection of {% include ref class="TGraph" %} (or derived) objects.

-- Use [TMultiGraph::Add()](https://root.cern/doc/master/classTMultiGraph.html#a2e3c69dd70582da81cf1e32414cc5e2d) to add a new graph to the list.
+- Use [TMultiGraph::Add()](https://root.cern/doc/master/classTMultiGraph.html#a2e3c69dd70582da81cf1e32414cc5e2d){:target="_blank"} to add a new graph to the list.

-The `TMultiGraph` owns the objects in the list.
+The {% include ref class="TMultiGraph" %} owns the objects in the list.
 The drawing and fitting options are the same as for {% include ref class="TGraph" %}.

 _**Example**_